xplato/useUndoable/README.md

 Note: it is important that this function is only called once.
 If you call it multiple times with an existing state, you run the risk of accidentally deleteing _legitimate_ state values and replacing it with some generic (or "starting") one.

 One more note: This function **does not** reset the _actual_ state you passed into the hook itself (`useUndoable([])`); it only changes the item at index `0` in the `past` array.

+### `static_setState`

+In some rare cases, you may run into the issue that the default `setState` function changes with every state change.
+This is, more or less, by design.

+One key behavior of the default `setState` is that you can pass either a value or a function.
+The function receives the present state as a parameter.
+As such, the function itself needs to change whenever the present state changes.

+If you have an issue with this, you can use the `static_setState` function.
+This **does not** accept a function, only a new value.
+This means it only needs to be created once.

 ## Performance considerations